 - Recent dental treatments you’ve undergone

-You may feel other symptoms caused by tooth pain.
-While your pain is usually in your mouth, tooth pain can present itself in multiple ways:
+You may feel other symptoms caused by toothache.
+While your pain is usually in your mouth, a toothache can present itself in multiple ways:

 - Sharp, throbbing or constant pain